jg-rp/liquid/docs/environment.md

 By default, strings in Liquid can not be looped over with the `{% for %}` tag and characters in a string can not be selected by index.

-Setting the `string_sequences` class attribute to `True` tells Python Liquid to treat strings as sequences, meaning we can loop over Unicode characters in a string for retrieve a Unicode "character" by its index.
+Setting the `string_sequences` class attribute to `True` tells Python Liquid to treat strings as sequences, meaning we can loop over Unicode characters in a string or retrieve a Unicode "character" by its index.

 ## String first and last